 Evaluating Integration Capabilities: Connecting to Your ERP and Accounting Systems

 A standalone invoice scanning tool creates more work than it saves if it cannot connect to your existing financial ecosystem.
-The primary goal of this software is to create a seamless flow of data from the initial invoice to its final destination in your financial records, eliminating manual data entry at every stage.
+The primary goal of this software is to create a direct flow of data from the initial invoice to its final destination in your financial records, eliminating manual data entry at every stage.

 The gold standard is a solution that integrates directly with your Enterprise Resource Planning (ERP) and accounting software.
 This connectivity is typically achieved through two primary methods.
 The most advanced method is a direct API integration, which enables real-time, automated data transfer between the scanning software and your other systems.
 This eliminates the need for manual uploads or downloads entirely.